iynehz/android-clicker/README.md

 choco install adb
 ```

+See also https://github.com/Genymobile/scrcpy for other ways to install scrcpy.

-Install Python 3.
+Install Python 3 (for example, from https://www.python.org/downloads/).
 And make sure it's runnable from Windows Command.
 And install Python dependencies from requirements.txt.
 For example if you use venv,